mesosphere/dcos-kafka-service/README.md

 $ dcos package install kafka
 ```

-This command creates a new Kafka cluster with the default name `kafka0`.
+This command creates a new Kafka cluster with the default name `kafka`.
 Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.

 All `dcos kafka` CLI commands have a `--framework-name` argument allowing the user to specify which Kafka instance to query.
-If you do not specify a framework name, the CLI assumes the default value, `kafka0`.
+If you do not specify a framework name, the CLI assumes the default value, `kafka`.
 The default value for `--framework-name` can be customized via the DCOS CLI configuration:

 ``` bash
 $ dcos config set kafka.framework_name new_default_name
 ```

-The default cluster, `kafka0`, is intended for testing and development.
+The default cluster, `kafka`, is intended for testing and development.
 It is not suitable for production use without additional customization.

 #### Custom install configuration